wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-gallery-umbraco.md

 ## What's changed
 * For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
-* For a guide to the change of the portal to the preview portal see: [Reference for navigating the preview portal](https://manage.windowsazure.cn/)
+* For a guide to the change of the portal to the Portal Preview see: [Reference for navigating the Portal Preview](https://manage.windowsazure.cn/)

 >[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure Websites.
 No credit cards required; no commitments.